matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 The arguments are:

 - `rpc_addr`: The address of the wallet RPC server.
-- `address_or_index`: Identifier of the wallet to be used.
+- `address_or_index`: The identifier of the wallet to be used.
 If `None`, the first available wallet will be chosen.
 - `signer_type`: Whether the signer adds the `\x19Ethereum...` prefix to signed messages.
 If `None`, the signer type will be deduced automatically by signing an additional message.
 - `password_to_unlock`: Sets the wallet password if it's required.